-Name Туре Description Time horizon Financial line affected Mitigation Actions Supply Chain Disruption Increase in average temperature Physical Our operations depend on third- party providers and other suppliers for a number of key services (including data technology, information systems, and content).
-If our suppliers are adversely Long-term (3+ years) Revenues Further analysis is ongoing to ensure we have identified our critical dependencies, such as software, servers, and data storage maintained by third parties.
-They may be affected Increase in the frequency or severity of heatwaves impacted by a significant event arising from climate change/ extreme weather, this could have a Long-term (3+ years) by physical climate events.
+Name Туре Description Time horizon Financial line affected Mitigation Actions Supply Chain Disruption Physical Our operations depend on third-party providers and other suppliers for a number of key services (including data technology, information systems, and content).
+If our suppliers are adversely impacted by a significant event arising from climate change/extreme weather, this could have a material impact on our business, financial condition, operations, and customer experience.
+This risk feeds into our overall consideration of the benefits and costs of, and our strategy with respect to, each of our suppliers and overall supply chain.
+Long-term (3+ years) Revenues Further analysis is ongoing to ensure we have identified our critical dependencies, such as software, servers, and data storage maintained by third parties.
+They may be affected by physical climate events.
 As such, we are working with these key suppliers to ensure they have assessed the potential risk and either we or they have programs in place to ensure resilience in the event of a physical climate event.
 In addition, through our ongoing supplier engagement on net zero, we are identifying which suppliers are already taking action to report, reduce, and mitigate their emissions, which helps us to understand more about their strategies towards climate resiliency.
-Increase in the frequency or severity of other extreme weather events material impact on our business, financial condition, operations, and customer experience.
-This risk feeds into our overall consideration of the benefits and costs of, and our strategy with respect to, each of our suppliers and overall supply chain.
-Long-term (3+ years) Contribution to global emissions Increase in emissions related to business growth Impact Through our own operations and business activities (including business travel and energy) and those of its value chain (including data centers, digital marketing, product processors, and cloud providers) we contribute to global emissions and climate change.
+Contribution to global emissions Impact Through our own operations and business activities (including business travel and energy) and those of its value chain (including data centers, digital marketing, product processors, and cloud providers) we contribute to global emissions and climate change.
 As our business continues to grow, our baseline emissions and impact will continue to increase.
 Long-term (3+ years) N/A Reducing our future cost of carbon emissions involves reducing our net global carbon emissions in a way that is more cost effective than purchasing carbon credits or investing in carbon removal projects.
 To mitigate this risk, we are developing a detailed transition plan targeting net zero in 2035.
 A key aspect of this plan is to ensure we can measure the effect of our decarbonization activities.
 We continue to work on actions to improve the quality of our data.